redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```

-6. Finally, implement the utility method that builds our JSON body that kieserver needs to evaluate the DMN **(be sure to replace the token value of <your-model-namespace-from-lab3> with the actual value you got in  your DMN service)**
+6. Finally, implement the utility method that builds our JSON body that kieserver needs to evaluate the DMN **(be sure to replace the token value of <your-model-namespace-from-lab3> with the actual value you got in  your DMN service)** .
+This utility method just builds the JSON object that we previously used in our Swagger UI exploration of the DM REST API.

 ```java
 private JsonObject getDmnEvalBody() {